green-fox-academy/myfirstapp-syllabus/week03/my-first-web-app.md

 ### Layout and behaviour specification

-- You can change the desing if you want, but the point is that it should be looking nice
+- You can change the design if you want, but the point is that it should be looking nice
 - It should be in the middle of the screen, with fixed size
 - The gallery's content should be divided into two main parts: to the photo viewer and to the thumbnails.